Grokery/grokerylab/README.md

 GrokeryLab is licensed under the Apache license because I believe in the power of openness, transparency, and community.

 I am currently building out my core open source developer team.
-If you are interested please reach out via the form on the website: [https://grokery.io/#contact](https://grokery.io/#contact)
+If you are interested please reach out to me via chmod740@gmail.com

 ## License